IDMNYU/audiolab/docs/synths.md

 - A Korg M1R sample-based synthesizer, the rackmount version of the Korg [M1](https://www.vintagesynth.com/korg/m1.php), from 1988.
 - A Roland R-8M drum synthesizer, a rackmount version of the Roland [R-8](https://www.vintagesynth.com/roland/r8.php) from 1989.
 - A Yamaha [TX816](https://www.vintagesynth.com/yamaha/tx816.php) with 8 TF1 (rackmount [DX7](https://en.wikipedia.org/wiki/Yamaha_DX7)) modules, from 1984.
+- A Roland [HS-60](https://www.vintagesynth.com/roland/hs-60) consumer version of the Juno-106, from 1985.
+- A Realistic [Concertmate MG-1](https://www.vintagesynth.com/realistic/concertmate-mg-1), a consumer Moog synthesizer marketed by Radio Shack in 1981, under restoration.

 In addition, some auxiliary equipment exists in the Audio Lab to help people work with the synthesizers:
 - A [Tascam Model 24](https://tascam.com/us/product/model_24/top) Mixer with USB output and SD card recording, for the Serge and ARP synthesizers.